 - details of all taxes paid by the trust

-- if you’re the trustee of a discretionary trust, records of income payments to beneficiaries
+- records of income payments to beneficiaries, if you’re the trustee of a discretionary trust

-Remember to keep details of any transactions made using online bank accounts - these may not send out paper statements.
+You should keep details of any transactions made using online bank accounts, as they may not send you paper statements.

 If the trust sells or buys assets during the year, you’ll need:

 - receipts for sale or purchase expenses, including estate agent’s and solicitor’s charges on the sale of property and details of any Stamp Duty paid

 If the trust owns property to let, you’ll need:

 - receipts for expenses connected with the property, including any mortgage interest

 - annual bills such as business or water rates